dbrumley/harness-training-bae/tinyxml2-harness-lab/README.md

 (i.e. patch out checks, instantiate complicated objects, or redirect inputs) but this should give you an idea of the power and convenience of being able to harness source code.

+If you have any questions on writing harnesses for source code or harnesseses in general, feel free to ask the instructor.